radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 RadiantOne can be installed via a web-based GUI wizard, or through a silent (non-GUI) installer.
 The installer files are described below in the table below.

+>[!note]
->**Note – RadiantOne generates a random master key by default to use for encrypting information in configuration files.
-If you prefer to use Password-based encryption (PBE) to generate the key, you must use a silent install and indicate vds.security.pbe.enabled=true in the <UnzipLocation>/ vds\install\install.properties file before using [Instance Manager](#silent-mode-installs) to install RadiantOne.**
+>RadiantOne generates a random master key by default to use for encrypting information in configuration files.
+If you prefer to use Password-based encryption (PBE) to generate the key, you must use a silent install and indicate vds.security.pbe.enabled=true in the <UnzipLocation>/ vds\install\install.properties file before using [Instance Manager](#silent-mode-installs) to install RadiantOne.

 | Installer File | Description
 |------------|------------|